artificialarea/DSA-Big-O/README.md

 ## 8. An efficient search

 **O(log n).
 Logarithmic time.** Every iteration of the operation of search cuts the array in half, which is a characteristic of logarithmic algorithms.
 Conversely, every time you double `n`, the runtime only increases by one step.
+This is also referred to as a 'Binary Search', I believe.

 For a physical demonstration of this search in action, checkout [CS50 'Tearing up the Phone Book' demo](https://www.youtube.com/watch?v=DSffdCT5Cx4)